The notices and legal disclaimers given below shall be borne in mind when downloading and using approved MPAI Standards.

 In the following, “Standard” means the collection of four MPAI-approved and published documents: “Technical Specification”, “Reference Software” and “Conformance Testing” and, where applicable, “Performance Testing”.

 MPAI Standards are developed in accordance with the MPAI Statutes.
 An MPAI Standard may only be developed when a Framework Licence has been adopted.
 MPAI Standards are developed by especially established MPAI Development Committees who operate on the basis of consensus, as specified in Annex 1 of the MPAI Statutes.
 While the MPAI General Assembly and the Board of Directors administer the process of the said Annex 1, MPAI does not independently evaluate, test, or verify the accuracy of any of the information or the suitability of any of the technology choices made in its Standards.

 Comments on MPAI Standards are welcome from any interested parties, whether MPAI members or not.
 Comments shall mandatorily include the name and the version of the MPAI Standard and, if applicable, the specific page or line the comment applies to.
 Comments should be sent to the MPAI Secretariat.
 Comments will be reviewed by the appropriate committee for their technical relevance.
 However, MPAI does not provide interpretation, consulting information, or advice on MPAI Standards.
-Interested parties are invited to join MPAI so that they can attend the meetings of the relevant Development Committees.
+Interested parties are invited to join MPAI so that they can attend the relevant Development Committees.

 Coverage and Applicability of MPAI Standards